delphidabbler/codesnip-faq/UsingCodeSnip.md

 ## FAQ 7

-**Delphi XE2 generates a "F1026 File not Found ?????.dcu" error when test compiling snippets.
+**Delphi XE2 and later compilers generate a "F1026 File not Found ?????.dcu" error when test compiling snippets.
 What's going wrong?**

-> **Note:** This FAQ applies equally well to Delphi XE3 to Delphi 10 Seattle.
-Whenever "XE2" is mentioned, read "XE3", "XE4", "XE5", "XE6", "XE7", "XE8" or "10 Seattle" as appropriate.

-This error is caused when Delphi XE2 can't find one of the RTL or VCL units referenced by the snippet being compiled.
+This error is caused when Delphi can't find one of the RTL or VCL units referenced by the snippet being compiled.

-XE2 organises most of these units into "namespaces", meaning that the unit names must be qualified by prepending the name of the namespace.
+Delphi XE2 and later organise most of these units into "namespaces", meaning that the unit names must be qualified by prepending the name of the namespace.
 For example `SysUtils` belongs to the `System` namespace and its fully qualified name is `System.SysUtils`.

 The problem arises because CodeSnip does not use fully qualified unit names when test compiling.
 This is for reasons of backward compatibility with older versions of Delphi.

-However, Delphi XE2 provides a command line option that lets you specify a list of namespaces to be searched when it encounters unqualified unit names.
+However, Delphi provides a command line option that lets you specify a list of namespaces to be searched when it encounters unqualified unit names.
 This is the `-NS` option.
 You append a semi-colon separated list of namespaces to be searched to the command, for example: `-NSSystem;Vcl;Vcl.Bind`

 You need to get CodeSnip to pass this parameter to the compiler.
 The method depends on the version of CodeSnip you are using.

 ### CodeSnip v4.3 and later

 * Display the ***Configure Compilers*** dialogue box from the ***Tools | Configure Compilers*** menu option.
-* Select the Delphi XE2 compiler from the scrolling list on the left hand side of the dialogue box.
+* Select the required Delphi compiler from the scrolling list on the left hand side of the dialogue box.
-* Select the ***Namespaces*** tab.
+* Select the ***Namespaces*** tab. _Note that this tab is present only when the selected compiler is Delphi XE2 or later._
 * Add each of the required namespaces in turn by entering them in the edit box and pressing the ***Add*** button.
 You can also press the ***Default*** button to provide a set of default namespaces that contain the most commonly used units.
 This list can be added to.
 * Click ***OK*** to update the compiler options.